pereiradaniel/python_experiments/Readme.md

 ## greeting.py

 Using conditionals to evaluate user input.
 Prompts user for input then returns name unchanged as well as in pyg latin.
-Uses newer python syntax.
+Uses newer Python 3.4+ syntax.

 ---